 "My lab aims to determine if and how poor sleep triggers dementia."
 William Wisden

 Chair in Molecular Neuroscience at Imperial College London, Prof William Wisden’s research focuses on mechanisms of sleep and sleep regulation.
 Obtaining his PhD in Stephen Hunt’s lab at the University of Cambridge in 1989, he went on to the University of Heidelberg before becoming Group Leader at the MRC LMB.
 One of the world’s most highly cited neuroscience researchers, he returned to Imperial in 2009, and was elected Fellow of The Academy of Medical Sciences in 2014.
-William joins the UK DRI at Imperial to lead novel research investigating the role of sleep in dementia.
+William joined the UK DRI at Imperial to lead novel research investigating the role of sleep in dementia.
+In April 2024, William became the Interim Centre Director for the UK DRI at Imperial.

 1. At a glance